freedomofkeima/rss-twilio-bot/README.md

 # rss-twilio-bot

-An experimentation to use Twilio Trial SMS as a notification medium for RSS Feed updates from http://www.nyaa.se/.
+An experimentation to use Twilio Trial SMS as a notification medium for RSS Feed updates from http://www.nyaa.se/ (Anime) and http://mangastream.com/rss (Manga).

 ## Screenshot